kajahno/elprimobot/README.md

   * A server with the app running
   * The callback URL configured (we used nginx with letsencrypt)

+# Rules

+* Please use camelCase for functions.

 ## Configuring environment

 Copy .env.sample, rename it to .env and replace the placeholders